 The current zoning of the City West area includes six different classifications.
 Approximately 140 acres are north of Grand River Avenue with 17 parcels included.
 The majority of the area, 124.96 acres, is currently zoned OST - Office Service Technology.
 The EXO Exposition Overlay District applies to a 55-acre portion of the Suburban Collection Showplace property.
-Approximately 10.05 acres are zoned I-1 Light Industrial.
+Approximately 10.05 acres are zoned I-1 Light Industrial located at the southeast corner of the intersection of Beck Road and Grand River Avenue is zoned B-3.
+Fronting on Beck Road, one 6.4 acre area is zoned RA Residential Acreage, and a 3.4 acre parcel is zoned OS-1 Office Service.

 To the south of Grand River Avenue, the City West area includes 34 parcels totaling 113.48 acres.
 The current zoning of the majority of the area is I-1 Light Industrial.
+One area